約23分で読めます最終更新:2026年6月

 5. Naraya Ryokan (Kusatsu)

-For the onsen purist, a trip to Kusatsu is non-negotiable, and Naraya Ryokan is its grand dame.
-Established over 350 years ago, this ryokan sits directly on the Yubatake, the famous 'hot water field' that is the source of Kusatsu's highly acidic, therapeutic waters.
-The location is its most powerful feature; you are at the very heart of one of Japan's top three onsen towns.
+For the onsen purist, a trip to Kusatsu day-trip is non-negotiable, and Naraya Ryokan is its grand dame.
+Established in the Meiji era with roughly 140 years of operating history, this ryokan sits directly beside the Yubatake — the 'hot water field' that is the source of Kusatsu's highly acidic, therapeutic waters [verified Gunma Official Tourist Guide 2026-04-22].
+The location is its most powerful feature; you are at the very heart of one of Japan's top three onsen towns, alongside Gero and Arima, with waters running pH 1.7–2.1 directly from the Yubatake source [verified ONSEN ISM Kusatsu / Kusatsu Onsen Tourism Association 2026-04-30].
 The ryokan has been beautifully renovated, preserving its historic charm while providing modern comforts.
 The main baths, drawing directly from the Yubatake, are sublime.
 This is the choice for travelers who want to experience a classic onsen town, complete with strolling in yukata and sampling onsen-steamed manju.

 Price Tier: Mid-range to Luxury (¥40,000 - ¥80,000 per person)